-Park Center’s Homeless Outreach team serves the needs of people experiencing homelessness, particularly those who have mental illness and substance use disorders.
+Park Center’s Homeless Outreach team serves the needs of people experiencing a housing crisis, particularly those who have mental illness and substance use disorders.
 Estimates show that approximately 45% of Nashville’s homeless population have a mental illness and these individuals are among the most vulnerable in our community.

 Homeless Outreach Services consists of two components: Street Outreach and SOAR (SSI/SSDI Outreach, Access and Recovery).

 Homeless Outreach Services consists of two components: Street Outreach and SOAR (SSI/SSDI Outreach, Access and Recovery).
-Park Center's SOAR Coordinators work with individuals residing in Nashville (Davidson County) who are experiencing literal homelessness and have a severe and persistent mental illness where symptoms limit the individual's ability to engage in substantial gainful activity (SGA).
+Park Center's SOAR Coordinators work with individuals residing in Nashville (Davidson County) who are experiencing a housing crisis and have a severe and persistent mental illness where symptoms limit the individual's ability to engage in substantial gainful activity (SGA).
 A person who is earning more than a certain monthly amount* is ordinarily considered to be engaging in SGA.

 *Determined by the Social Security Administration.